aa29zzjj/Project-2-Client-Server/README.md

 In this assignment, you need not be concerned with data validation.
 You may assume that the data entered by users is correctly formatted.

 In general, if these requirements do not explicitly ask for a certain feature, then you are not required to provide that feature.
 No additional points are awarded for extra features.

+If you use any code that is not yours, you are required to clearly cite the source - a full URL where appropriate.

 ## Task 1 Use the IntelliJ Project Name "Project2Task1".